myrtje51/bi0inf0rmatics/README.md

 biological levels and the ppi's.
   - def __init__(self, gene_list) --> calls all the above functions and puts the results in lists.
   - def enrich_BL(self) --> does the enrichments by looping through the list of results that is made in the function above.
+- ProteinSet(object) --> contains the code for the actual enrichment.
+You can give this class a dictionary with terms and genesets.
+  - def __init__(self, proteindict, database) --> defining the variables that are going to be used in the whole dataset.
+  - def enrich(self, otherset, background) --> contains the code that loops through the dictionaries to compare the sets of genes.
+This function calls the function: set_enrichment().
+  - set_enrichment(self, your_set, other_set, universe, abcd_values=False) --> enriches the genesets.

 Functions for getting the last ranking: